strongloop/strongloop.com2/_posts/2018-04-03-loopback-4-march-milestone.md

 let foo = await ctx.get(key);

-// Before #1150, foo is considered to be of type any
+// Before PR #1150, foo is considered to be of type any
 // No error / warning is shown that property 'world' doesn't exist on FooClass. foo.world();

-// AFter #1150, We specify the type as a generic in `<>` let foo = await ctx.get<FooClass>(key);
+// AFter PR #1150, We specify the type as a generic in `<>` let foo = await ctx.get<FooClass>(key);

 // The following compiler error is shown in VSCode.